Michael Cooper (rugby league): Warrington Wolves

 In June 2016, it was announced that Cooper would be returning to Warrington on a three-year deal for the start of the 2017 campaign.

 Cooper played in the 2018 Challenge Cup Final defeat by the Catalans Dragons at Wembley Stadium.

 Cooper played in the 2018 Super League Grand Final defeat by Wigan at Old Trafford.

 Cooper played in the 2019 Challenge Cup Final victory over St Helens at Wembley Stadium.

 Wigan Warriors

 Cooper joined Wigan in July 2022, with his departure from Warrington happening earlier than expected early after the initial deal was due to take place at end of the 2022 season.

+On 13 September 2023, Cooper signed a one-year contract extension to remain at Wigan until the end of 2024.

+On 24 February 2024, Cooper played in Wigan's 2024 World Club Challenge final victory over Penrith.

+On 8 June 2024, Cooper played in Wigan's 2024 Challenge Cup final victory over Warrington.

+On 27 September 2024, Cooper announced that he was to retire from rugby league with immediate effect, following medical advice related to a concussion injury he suffered during a match against the Leigh Leopards on 5 July.

 International career

 Cooper played for the England Knights in 2011 and 2012.

 Cooper was selected in England's 24-man squad for the 2014 Four Nations.

 After being selected in England's 2014 Four Nations squad, but not featuring in a match, McNamara selected him again for the 2015 end-of-year test series against New Zealand.
 In a test match beforehand, Cooper made his début for England in England's win over France.

 In October 2016, Cooper was selected in England's 24-man squad for the 2016 Four Nations.
 Before the tournament began, he featured in England's test match against France.

 In October he was named in the England squad for the 2021 Rugby League World Cup.